 Video is the fastest-growing content asset in the world, and very few roofers feature them on their company websites.
 This represents a market inefficiency for roofing contractors to capitalize on simply by taking the time to produce videos.

-This footage can be captured with a basic smartphone.
-No need for a professional videographer!
+This footage can be captured with a basic smartphone—there is no need for a professional videographer!
 The ideal strategy is to upload your video to YouTube and then embed the code from that video into your website’s HTML.

-This way, you have a chance to rank on both video search engine results and YouTube while enhancing your company website’s user-friendliness.
+This way, you can rank on both video search engine results and YouTube while enhancing your company website’s user-friendliness.
 Even audio-only podcasts, which can be syndicated through Apple or Spotify, can quickly increase brand appeal.

 Video content from YouTube can appear directly on Google SERPs, increasing its SEO value exponentially.